 Any one experiencing violence or harassment should report this to the Campus Director or to the local Police immediately.
+(Tel 00 34 914482488 or 668102281 icampbell@schiller.edu)

 Bystander Intervention

 A bystander is a person who is present but not involved: an onlooker or spectator.
 Bystander Interventions are in-the-moment interventions where those around an individual or group who are engaging in risky or dangerous behavior, intervene in an attempt to prevent harm.
 Steps to intervening include: